2017 Farok J. Contractor, Rutgers Business School

 See endnote No. 1, ibid.

-The German word weltanschauung literally means “world perspective“ and is literally the same as the English word “worldview.“ But to a German, weltanschauung has a larger and broader connotation as “philosophy of life.“
+The German word weltanschauung literally means “world perspective“ and is denotatively the same as the English word “worldview.“ But to a German, weltanschauung has a larger and broader connotation as “philosophy of life.“

-Jonathan Walker (2017).
+In January 2017, the city of Birmingham in the UK had the worst unemployment in that country.
+See Walker, J. (2017).
 Birmingham has the worst unemployment in the country.
-Birmingham Mail, 18 January 18 (updated 30 January).
+Birmingham Mail, 18 January (updated 30 January).